PARTICIPANT INFO

 In establishing KUBU in 2022, we have spent the last few years building up the local audience.
 2025 marks the first year, to explicitly work in an international manner.
 Moving into this new phase, we see KUBU as an opportunity for rural retreat.
 Sitting outside of the dominant norms of the urban gaze, we see it as a space for testing, sharing and showing new and existing work with local and other professional communities.

 We look forward to your visit!
-Below are some practical guidelines relating to your stay, including invoicing, contracts, marketing and the programme brief.
+Below are some practical guidelines relating to your stay.

 How to get to KUBU